-Kimbap, also known as Gimbap, is a traditional Korean seaweed rice roll that consists of rice, vegetables, and seaweed.
-This recipe with step-by-step video tutorial provides an easy way to make the flavorful Korean rice dish, perfect for a quick meal-on-the-go or outdoor event.
+Kimbap, also known as Gimbap, is a traditional Korean seaweed rice roll made with rice, vegetables, and a choice of protein.
+This classic recipe, complete with a step-by-step tutorial, offers an easy way to prepare this flavorful Korean dish, perfect for a quick meal on the go, parties, or picnics.

 Kimbap slices beautiful arranged in a serving dish.